codership/galera/Docs_tommi/python3/source/limitations.rst

   a writeset is processed as a single memory-resident buffer and, as a result, extremely large transactions (for example, ``LOAD DATA``) may adversely affect node performance.
-To avoid that, the ``wsrep_max_ws_rows`` and ``wsrep_max_ws_size`` variables limit the transaction rows to 128K and the transaction size to 1Gb, by default.
+To avoid that, the ``wsrep_max_ws_rows`` and ``wsrep_max_ws_size`` variables limit the transaction rows to 128 K and the transaction size to 1 Gb, by default.
 If necessary, you can increase those limits.
 - Due to cluster level optimistic concurrency control, a transaction issuing a ``COMMIT`` may still be aborted at that stage.
 There can be two transactions